exasol/sqlalchemy-exasol/doc/user_guide/getting_started.rst

 Connection Configuration
 ++++++++++++++++++++++++
 For running the examples, file ``examples/config.py`` provides a default connection configuration for an Exasol Docker DB.
-If your setup differs, you can override the default values by setting exported environment variables, as specified in the docstring.
+If your setup differs, you can either modify the values in the `CONNECTION_CONFIG` initialization or override the default values by setting exported environment variables, as specified in the docstring.

 .. collapse:: config.py